Michael Lee-Chin, Chairman, Portland Holdings Inc.

 - Possessing quality tangible assets.

 Following the acquisition of AIC Limited in 1987, Michael set about developing the Berkshire group of companies – comprising an investment planning arm, a securities dealership, and an insurance services operation.
-Under Michael’s stewardship, Berkshire was able to amass more than $12 billion of assets under administration by 2007.
-At that time, Berkshire had also grown to form a network of 750 financial advisors operating in 250 offices across Canada.
-In 2007, Manulife acquired Berkshire from Portland Holdings in exchange for shares, making Portland one of the most significant shareholders of Manulife.
+Under Michael’s stewardship, Berkshire was able to amass more than $12 billion in assets under administration by 2007.
+At that time, Berkshire had grown to form a network of 750 financial advisors operating in 250 offices across Canada.
+In 2007, Manulife acquired the Berkshire Group of Companies.

-In 2002, Portland’s interests expanded internationally with the acquisition of National Commercial Bank (NCB) Jamaica Ltd. and its subsidiaries.
-Since becoming part of the Portland group, NCB profits have increased to approximately US$100 million from US$6 million.
-NCB today stands as Jamaica’s largest bank with 45 branches, 2,400 employees, and offices in the Caymans and the United Kingdom.
+In 2002, Portland’s interests expanded internationally with the acquisition of National Commercial Bank Jamaica Limited and its subsidiaries.
+Since becoming part of the Portland group, NCB’s after-tax profits have increased from US$6 million (2001) to US$106 million (2014).
+NCB today stands as Jamaica’s largest financial services provider with over 40 branches, 2,400 employees, and offices in the Caymans and the United Kingdom.
 NCB was awarded the Latin Finance 2007 Bank of the Year Award.
+In 2011, The Banker Magazine, a publication of Financial Times in London, ranked NCB 3rd in the world for return on capital in its survey of “Top 1,000 Banks” making NCB among the world’s premiere lending institutions.
+Also important is the bank’s reputation as a leader in corporate citizenship.
+Since 2003, the Bank, through its philanthropic arm, the N.C.B.
+Foundation, has provided financial support to over 60,000 students.

 In the tourism sector, Michael has guided Portland through a number of acquisitions in the Caribbean.
-Among them, the Trident Villas and Spa in Jamaica, Reggae Beach and Blue Lagoon.
+Among them, the Trident Villas and Spa, Reggae Beach and Blue Lagoon in Jamaica.

-Under Michael’s stewardship, Portland Holdings Inc. today owns a collection of diversified businesses, operating in sectors that include financial services, telecommunications, tourism, media and health care.
+Under Michael’s stewardship, Portland currently owns a collection of diversified businesses, operating in sectors that include financial services, consumer goods, waste management, tourism and media.

-Over the years, Michael’s vision for sustainable growth for Portland Holdings Inc. is anchored in two principles.
-First, Portland will invest in businesses that are economically substantial and provide exceptional products and services into the marketplace.
-And, equally important, these businesses must also seek to improve the social well-being of the communities in which they operate.
+Portland is committed to “Building Strong Indigenous Businesses”.
+Equally important, these businesses must also seek to improve the social well‑being of the communities in which they operate.
 Michael formally established as the Portland mantra – “prosperitas cum caritate” – which in Latin speaks to his goal that businesses must “not only do well, but also do good” – that is the measure of success.

 Download Biography »